cosmos/ibc/spec/app/ics-721-nft-transfer/README.md

 - Each chain, locally, could elect to keep a lookup table to use short, user-friendly local `classId`s in state which are translated to and from the longer `classId`s when sending and receiving packets.
 - Additional restrictions may be imposed on which other machines may be connected to & which channels may be established.

+## Further Discussion
+Extended and complex use cases such as royalties, marketplaces or permissioned transfers can be supported on top of this specification.
+Solutions could be modules, hooks, [IBC middleware](../ics-030-middleware) and so on.
+Designing a guideline for this is out of the scope.

 ## Backwards Compatibility